ATOMScience-org/AMPL/CONTRIBUTING.md

 Included in the responsibilities of the TSC are:

 * Managing code and documentation creation and changes for the listed projects and resources
-* Performing code reviews on incoming pull requests and merging suitable code changes.
+* Performing code reviews on incoming pull requests and merging suitable code changes
 * Setting and maintaining standards covering contributions of code, documentation and other materials
 * Managing code and binary releases: types, schedules, frequency, delivery mechanisms
 * Making decisions regarding dependencies of AMPL, including what those dependencies are and how they are bundled with source code and releases
-* Creating new repositories and projects under the AMPL GitHub organization as required
+* Creating new repositories and projects under the @ATOMscience GitHub organization as required
 * Setting overall technical direction for the AMPL project, including high-level goals and low-level specifics regarding features and functionality
 * Setting and maintaining appropriate standards for community discourse via the various